isabella232/partner-center-sdk-pr.pt-pt/develop/get-a-record-of-partner-center-activity-by-user.md

 ### <a name="request-headers"></a>Cabeçalhos do pedido

-- Consulte [os cabeçalhos Parter Center REST](headers.md) para obter mais informações.
+- Para mais informações, consulte [os cabeçalhos Parter Center REST](headers.md).

 ### <a name="request-body"></a>Corpo do pedido